psztorc/Truthcoin/README.md

 Up Next: Seek development collaborators, and/or funding (for development).
 Anyone, anyone?

 <h3>You Might Help By</h3>
-Creating a forum (getting hard to coordinate everyone).
-Asking questions to grow the FAQ.
+~~Creating a forum (getting hard to coordinate everyone).~~ BG has created http://truthcoin.ghabs.com/ Asking questions to grow the FAQ.
 Telling your friends (especially developers/investors).
 Operationalizing "Sequential Intra-Block Trading", my protocol for near-instant-speed trades (easier than it sounds, just select 0-confirmed outputs, timestamp entire set, see Whitepaper and ctrl+f for why this works, email me to collaborate).